Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: The Gauge-Bethe correspondence and the Bethe norm

-Meanwhile, in integrable models there is a fundamental quantity known as Baxter $Q$-operator $\mathbf{Q}(x)$ whose eigenvalue is actually \eqref{BaxterQ} with $N_c$ identified with the number of particles $N$ and $\sigma_a$ identified with spectral parameters $\lambda_a$.
-Thus, we see that the expectation value of Baxter $Q$-operator provides the generating function of correlation function of gauge invariant operators in 2d $\mathcal{N}=(2,2)^*$ theory, \textit{i.e.}
+Meanwhile, in integrable models there is a fundamental quantity known as the Baxter $Q$-operator $\mathbf{Q}(x)$ whose eigenvalue is actually \eqref{BaxterQ} with $N_c$ identified with the number of particles $N$ and $\sigma_a$ with spectral parameters $\lambda_a$.
+Thus, we see that the expectation value of the Baxter $Q$-operator provides the generating function of correlation functions of gauge invariant operators in the 2d $\mathcal{N}=(2,2)$ theory in section \ref{ssec:GLSM1}, \textit{i.e.}